TR011F4C3/Retardware---A-roblox-script-hub/workspace/README.md

 * Don't use this GUI without crediting me.
 It must be text size 14.
 I recommend at the bottom of the frame.
 The image below shows where the placement should be.
 * ![image](https://user-images.githubusercontent.com/77796853/111028865-616fb580-83f1-11eb-8e9d-a5ee8f72b9d7.png)

+* Don't use this GUI to make a fake Vaporware Script Hub.